Tariff of Abominations

-The Tariff of 1828 was a very high protective tariff that became law in the United States in May 1828.
-It was a bill designed to not pass Congress because it was seen by free trade supporters as hurting both industry and farming, but surprisingly, it passed.
-The bill was vehemently denounced in the South and escalated to a threat of civil war in the Nullification Crisis of 1832–1833.
+The Tariff of 1828 was a very high protective tariff that became law in the United States on May 19, 1828.
+It was a bill designed to fail in Congress because it was seen by free trade supporters as hurting both industry and farming, but it passed anyway.
+The bill was vehemently denounced in the South and escalated to a threat of civil war in the nullification crisis of 1832–33.
 The tariff was replaced in 1833, and the crisis ended.
 It was called the "Tariff of Abominations" by its Southern detractors because of the effects it had on the Southern economy.
 It set a 38% tax on some imported goods and a 45% tax on certain imported raw materials.

-The manufacturing-based economy in the Northeastern states was suffering from low-priced imported manufactured items from Britain.
+The manufacturing-based economy in the Northeastern states felt that it was suffering from low-priced imported manufactured items from Britain.
 The major goal of the tariff was to protect the factories by taxing imports from Europe.
 Southerners from the Cotton Belt, particularly those from South Carolina, felt they were harmed directly by having to pay more for imports from Europe.
-Allegedly, the South was also harmed indirectly because reducing the exportation of British goods to the U.S would make it difficult for the British to pay for the cotton they imported from the South.
-The reaction in the South, particularly in South Carolina, led to the Nullification Crisis.
+Allegedly, the South was also harmed indirectly because reducing exports of British goods to the U.S would make it difficult for the British to pay for Southern cotton.
+The reaction in the South, particularly in South Carolina, led to the nullification crisis.

 Background

 The 1828 tariff was part of a series of tariffs that began after the War of 1812 and the Napoleonic Wars, when the blockade of Europe led British manufacturers to offer goods in America at low prices that American manufacturers often could not match.
-The first protective tariff was passed by Congress in 1816; its tariff rates were increased in 1824.
+The first protective tariff was passed by Congress in 1816, and its rates were increased in 1824.
 Southern states such as South Carolina contended that the tariff was unconstitutional and were opposed to the newer protectionist tariffs, as they would have to pay, but Northern states favored them because they helped strengthen their industrial-based economy.

 In an elaborate scheme to prevent passage of still higher tariffs, while at the same time appealing to Andrew Jackson's supporters in the North, John C. Calhoun and other Southerners joined Martin Van Buren in crafting a tariff bill that would also weigh heavily on materials imported by the New England states.
-It was believed that President John Quincy Adams's supporters in New England would uniformly oppose the bill for this reason and that the Southern legislators could then withdraw their support, killing the legislation while blaming it on New England.
+It was believed that President John Quincy Adams's supporters in New England would uniformly oppose the bill for this reason and that the Southern legislators could then withdraw their support, killing the legislation while blaming it on the New Englanders.
 The goal was to write a bill so bad—so "abominable"—that it would never pass but would help Van Buren and the Southerners while hurting the Adams-Clay coalition.